dotnet/docs/docs/core/introduction.md

 The CLR also offers some "native code" capabilities, primarily oriented on performance.
 Applications can be ahead-of-time compiled to avoid most of the cost of the JIT at runtime.
 The CLR offers low-level C-style interop functionality, via a combination of [P/Invoke](../standard/native-interop/index.md), value types, and the ability to [blit](../framework/interop/blittable-and-non-blittable-types) values across the native/managed-code boundary.

 The CLR enables access to native memory and pointer arithmetic via [`unsafe` code](../csharp/language-reference/unsafe-code.md).
 These operations are needed for certain algorithms, system interoperability, or to implement the most efficient algorithm.
-Unsafe code might not execute the same way in different environments and also loses the benefits of the garbage collector and type safety.
+Unsafe code might not execute the same way in different environments and also loses the benefits of garbage collection and type safety.
 We recommend that you avoid unsafe code and centralize it as much as possible when it's used.

 ## Languages